REPLACE MISSING TEETH WITH DENTAL IMPLANTS IN WACO

 Are you living with jaw pain?
 Does your jaw click or pop when you move it?
 You could be suffering from a disorder of the temporomandibular joint.
 This joint connects the lower jaw to the skull.
 When it does not function correctly, it can lead to a TMJ disorder.
 Although there are various causes of the condition, the results are often the same—throbbing, uncomfortable pain.
 To stop jaw pain in Waco, you need treatment.
 There are many noninvasive treatments that can be used to help manage mild symptoms of the disorder.
 However, for those with more extensive issues, jaw alignment surgery may be needed.
 WHAT IS A TMJ DISORDER?
 Jaw pain can be caused from several issues, such as grinding of the teeth, infection, or a TMJ disorder.
 Most often, the pain is a result of the joint functioning incorrectly.
 It is estimated, over 10 million Americans suffer from a disorder of the joint.
 It can be caused from prior injury to the joint, arthritis, a poorly aligned bite, and several other factors.
 Those living with the disorder often experience jaw pain, which can range in severity and come and go over time.
 In addition, there is often difficulty opening and closing the jaw.
 The jaw may even lock into position when trying to do so.
 It is not unusual to hear a clicking, popping, or grating sound when moving the jaw.
 In some cases, symptoms can extend to facial swelling, pain in the neck, headaches, and even pain or ringing in the ears.
 HOW IS TMJ TREATED?
 Often, we try to start with minimally invasive TMJ treatments to resolve the pain.
 This can include home exercises to help increase the flexibility of the joint, as well as using cold and hot compresses to manage the pain.
 In some cases, an oral appliance may be recommended to reposition the jaw.
 The jaw can sometimes be realigned using orthodontics when an improper bite is the cause of the disorder.
 However, those who do not see an improvement in symptoms may need jaw realignment surgery.
 Often, corrective jaw surgery is used along with orthodontic treatment.
 To perform the procedure, x-rays of the jaw are needed to determine how to reposition the jaw.
 Your oral surgeon in Waco, Dr. Beck, will develop the correct timing to align your jaw.
 Depending on the severity of the misalignment, there are several benefits that can come from the surgery.
 In addition to stopping jaw pain and increasing the mobility of the joint, facial features can improve, as well as your ability to breathe, eat, and speak.
 WHERE CAN I GET TMJ TREATED?
 If traditional means of treatment have failed to provide you with relief, it may be time to consider having your jaw realigned.
 Dr. Jason Beck is board-certified in oral and maxillofacial surgery.
 He will help you restore your quality of life with improved jaw function.
 Stop jaw pain and regain your quality of life.
 Contact Waco Surgical Arts today to schedule a consultation for TMJ treatment.

-4 Benefits of Dental Implants
+4 Benefits of Dental Implants for Tooth Replacement

 Teeth are some of the body’s most useful tools.
 Without them, it can be difficult to smile, chew, or talk properly.
 Despite the many dental innovations available today, a good number of Americans don’t see a dentist regularly, feel self-conscious about their smiles, or both—all the while, their situation can worsen.
+For you or a loved one, tooth replacement can help restore quality of life and confidence.
 From periodontal disease to decay and injury, there are various reasons why someone would need a tooth replacement.
 This is where dental implants come in.
 Dental implants are widely used because they offer a lot of benefits to people looking to improve their smiles.
 A popular option, over 3 million people currently have implants in the U.S. with that number growing by 500,000 each year.
 If you are considering dental implants as part of your dental care, you can look forward to many benefits, including: Improved appearance First things first, a dental implant will take your smile to new heights.
 They’re the closest things you can get to the look, feel, and function of your natural teeth.
 You’ll be smiling more than ever!
 Improved jaw health When you are missing a tooth, your jaw bone and tissue are at greater risk for decay and deformation because they are not being stimulated.
 An implant comes in two parts: the anchor, and the tooth itself.
-This means the implant will be rooted into the jaw and provide the stimulation your jaw and tissue need, just like a normal tooth.
+This means the implant will be rooted in the jaw and provide the stimulation your jaw and tissue need, just like a normal tooth.
 Improved chewing Gaps and holes in the mouth can make it painful, difficult, or embarrassing to eat your favorite foods.
 With implants, you will be able to eat whatever you want and chew with ease.
 Dental implants are permanent, so you can eat what you like and enjoy those hard-to-chew foods with confidence (even ice-cream with no cold-tooth sensation!).
 Improved oral health When a tooth has an empty space next to it, it’s missing the support it was designed to have.
 This can speed up decay, causing it to crumble prematurely.
 A dental implant will help to secure neighboring teeth and keep them intact, distributing the wear and pressure from normal use.
 Dental implants can be a great investment in your health, quality of life, and confidence.
 If you are in the market for a tooth replacement, consider a dental implant to make your jaw feel and work normally.
 You’ll be back to enjoying food and smiling again in no time!
 Call Waco Surgical Arts today at (254)537-1071 for your free consultation.

-Taking Care Of Your Dental Implants Following Surgery
+Taking Care of Your Dental Implants Following Surgery

 Dental implants are much more common nowadays than ever before.
 In fact, up to 15 million people are currently living in the U.S. with crown and bridge replacements for their missing teeth.
 You should obviously take great care of your teeth in order to avoid needing any major dental procedures, but don’t worry too much if you are one of the 15 million that needs a tooth extraction.
 It’ll be your responsibility to take better care of your teeth and your dental implant afterward, though.
 In addition to staying in contact with your dentist, here are some tips for taking care of your teeth following a dental procedure.
 Get plenty of rest If you are too active following a major dental procedure, you will increase your chance of severe swelling, bleeding, and other problems.
 While your implants heal and adjust to your mouth, you should be relaxing and adjusting, too.
 It’s best to spend the first couple of days after receiving your implants just relaxing at home.
 Drink a lot of water As long as you are properly hydrating, your mouth will heal much quicker.
 When your mouth is properly hydrated, it heals better and there will be fewer complications.
 Try drinking between six and eight glasses of water each day for a week or two after your surgery.
 Avoid alcohol and tobacco Drinking and smoking should never be done after major dental surgeries.
 Drinking alcohol will result in an increase in inflammation and can lead to serious oral infections.
 Additionally, smoking will inhibit your ability to heal and increase your risk of periodontal disease.
 Be sure to not do either at least a week or two after your dental procedure.
 Make sure you’re taking care of yourself before, during, and after any dental procedure.
 If you are going to have a tooth extraction followed by dental implants, make sure you talk to your doctor about how to take better care of your implants to avoid any health concerns.
 Contact Waco Surgical Arts today to learn more about proper dental care.